 8. Make a list of different retailers selling the same product

 The rush in activity on Black Friday can cause websites to crash and retailers to run out of stock.
-If this happens while you're trying to buy a product, having a pre-prepared list of stockists will mean you can try others so you don’t miss out on the best deals.
+If this happens while you're trying to buy a product, having a pre-prepared list of stockists will mean you can try others so you don’t miss out.

 9. Create a wishlist

-Websites, such as Amazon, let you set up a wishlist where you can add all the things you want to buy.
-Having everything in a list makes it easy to see when the price drops and this especially useful on Black Friday when big websites will be flooded with deals for things you don't want.
+Some websites, including Amazon, let you set up a wishlist for all the things you want to buy.
+Having everything in a list makes it easy to see when the price drops, which is especially useful on Black Friday when big websites will be flooded with deals for things you don't want.

-Rather than trawling through everything you can click in to your list and immediately see what's on offer.
+Rather than trawling through every product on sale, you can click in to your list to see whether anything you have your eye on is on offer.